StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 are included.
 Additions and new indicators for the PanView to incorporate GPIO and some DPS statemachine status indications.

-"Lindau Historic" -- incorporating a set of community ideas discussed and collected at the 2011 NC-AFM in Lindau.
+"Lindau Historic" -- incorporating a set of GXSMx community ideas discussed and collected at the 2011 NC-AFM in Lindau.
 Most visible, the new a red-profile history.
 Some patches needed for newer Gkt+/Gnome/X11 releases.
 Few more options for VP-Z. New VP feature allows to program limits/triggers to stop a VP section, for example when a certain max force is reached.
 Also the Mk3-A810/PLL activities are evolving and a